Ramon Resa, MD – STAR

 Diane Wagner – EXECUTIVE PRODUCER

-Diane Wagner is the president of The Documentary Studio.
+Diane Wagner is the president of Epic Indy.
 Diane grew up in the San Francisco Bay Area.
 Diane graduated from Claremont McKenna College, where she received her BA in economics.
 After college, she did graduate work at the University of California at Irvine, earning her M.B.A. in marketing and finance.
 Diane is an entrepreneur who leverages extensive sales, marketing, finance and project management experience in her work as Executive Producer.

 Ken Boyd – EXECUTIVE PRODUCER